judepayne/clj-contract-checker/README.md

 ### Rules

 A vector of rules can be passed to the `check-contract` function in the core namespace.
 This should not be neccessary as the `contract-checker.rules` namespace contains a full set of rules which return errors that are considered to of severity major or minor, depending on whether the incompatibility represents a breaking change or not.
+Please see the `rules.clj` src file for the full set of rules.

 ### Callable REST service